Pontanami/DATX11-VT24-11/README.md

 The test suite is divided into three subfolders.
 Any file contained in these folders that has a `.flux` extension is considered a test file.
 Any directory contained in these folders starting with `test_` is considered a test module, ie. a set of files that together make up one test.
-All `.flux` files in the test module are transpiled together, and if one of them contain a main block it will be run (there should only be one main file per test module).
+All `.flux` files in a test module are transpiled together, and if one of them contain a main block it will be run (there should only be one main file per test module).
 The three subfolders are: